avatao-content/challenge-toolbox/README.md

         return jsonify(solved=True)
     ```

-### **Writeup guide**

-1. Every challenge should have an own separate `writeup.md` file under the `metadata` directory.
-2. Add the challenge name in H1 style as the example [writeup.md](skeleton/metadata/writeup.md) shows it.
-3. The writeup should have at least 3 sections.
-4. The cost of first section should be 0%, because it's just a detailed "What to do here?".
-5. Each section describes a relevant part from the complete solution.
-Thus, users should be able to solve the challenge by simply following the instructions of each section.
-6. Every section begins with "## " which is an atx-style header (H2) and continues with a name which summarizes well the contents of the section (e.g., contains specific keywords).
-Take care of inserting a space after "##" to be compatible with the markdown standard.
-7. When a user requests hints we first show him the section names mentioned above with the cost of **10%** of the challenge score.
-We suppose that the name of sections helps users enough to continue the challenge or at least they can choose which section to open.
-In this way, we only deduct the cost of requested sections and this additional **10%** from the challenge score.
-8. Under each section the "Cost: x%" tag shows the percentage that we deduct from the challenge score if a user asks for this part of the solution.
-The sum of costs of all but the last sections should be equal to **90%**!
-9. The last section should be called `Complete solution` which does not have a cost as it is only revealed when somebody asks for the complete solution.
-In that case we show him the entire writeup.
-*IMPORTANT* We highly recommend to insert a few lines of notes about mitigations (e.g., how to fix the vulnerability) if the challenge is an offensive one.

 ## Documentation

 [Please read the docs for more information](docs/README.md).

 ## Troubleshooting

-### *I'm getting port already taken errors when starting a solvable-controller pair*
-Please don't try to run more than one solvable-controller pairs.
-If it is not the case, something else went wrong and kill all docker containers using:

-    docker kill $(docker ps -q)

-If you get docker usage message upon killing, then there were no running containers.

 ### *Solvable starts, but connection attempts fail with:*